Sivahari33/Module1/Conditional Statements in Python: Even or Odd Checker.md

- # EX 1 a: Conditional Statements in Python: Even or Odd Checker
+# Ex 01: Conditional Statements in Python: Even or Odd Checker

 ##  Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.